 Native Americans have always relied on healing plants.
 Before the arrival of Europeans, Native Americans were almost disease free but still needed herbal remedies to use for things like rashes, wounds, and snake bites.
 They also used herbs to treat arthritis, frostbite, broken bones, and other injuries.
 Today, medicinal herbs are still a big part of Native American culture.

 Native Americans had a good knowledge of the human body.
 They understand the antiseptic value of certain plant juices, are skilled at pulling teeth, and use complex pain relievers.
 It is well documented that even hundreds of years ago, Native Americans could tie off arteries to prevent blood loss, practiced advanced personal hygiene, and used sophisticated childbirth techniques.

 Healers were available in most villages, but every member of the tribe knew about the use of herbs and where to find them.
 Herbal practices were not kept secret.
 Most families gathered and stored their own herbs for use when needed.

 In today’s Native American communities, many people still have a spiritual relationship with herbs.
 It is believed that health is a gift and comes from good living.
 They do not have a sharp division between medicine and religion.
 Most Native Americans understand that everything depends on everything else.
 Many Native Americans believe that everything flows together in a giant circle supported and connected by the spirit world.

 Many Native American remedies are complex blends and recipes that have been handed down from generation to generation.

-Chief Two Moons was one of the most famous Native American healers.
+Chief Two Moons was one of the most famous Native American healers of all time.
 In the fall of 1930, Chief Two Moon and his wife traveled to Europe where they had a private audience with Pope Pius XI.
 The Vatican newspaper called Chief Two Moon the Leader of the Indians, and Italian physicians saluted him for his cures, calling him the Great Medicine Man from America.

 Chief Two Moon’s Stomach Tea recipe included senna, coriander seed, gentian root, juniper berry, centaury plant, calamus root, buckthorn bark, ginger, cascara sagrada, rose buds, lavender flowers, anise seed, and fennel seed.